dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 **TL;DR:** In this series of posts, starting with this one, you will build a Web application based on ASP.NET Core 2.0 and React.
 To solve the identity management feature, you will integrate this stack with [Auth0](https://auth0.com/).
 In this first part of the series, you are going to use ASP.NET Core 2.0 to develop the APIs of your application.
 [The final code can be found in this GitHub repository](https://github.com/andychiare/netcore2-auth0).

+{% include tweet_quote.html quote_text="Learn how easy it is to create a modern web application with ASP.NET Core 2.0 and React" %}

 ---

 ## Setting Up the ASP.NET Core Application